wgsl-tooling-wg/wesl-spec/Designing.md

 We'll typically want to avoid using keywords used in current WGSL, unless the meaning is consistent and additive to the keyword's use in WGSL.

+Any differences we introduce in WESL will will be erased during transpilation to WGSL.
-We'll want to avoid conflicting with the meaning of keywords in future versions of WGSL as well.
+But we don't want to confuse our programmers by unexpectedly changing the meaning of a keyword.

-It's not yet clear whether we should avoid using all the keywords [reserved by WGSL](https://www.w3.org/TR/WGSL/#reserved-words) for future use.
+It's not as clear whether we should avoid using all the keywords [reserved by WGSL](https://www.w3.org/TR/WGSL/#reserved-words) for future use.
+Some WESL enhancements may serve as beta versions of future WGSL features, and it'll be easier for programmers if the syntax stays the same.

-But in any case, we'll work with the W3C WebGPU/WGSL team to be supportive of future WGSL evolution.
+In any case, we'll work with the W3C team to be supportive of future WGSL evolution.